 IT education focusing on the growing global need for big data analytics.
 Applied Data Science teaches you scientific methods for working with data in a practical and relevant way.

 The Data Explosion

-The rise of Big Data and the availability of numerous, diverse specialised data sets means data experts are needed to work across all subject domains, including science, industry and government, working across the whole data life-cycle, from acquisition, cleansing and exploration to analysis, visualisation and communication.
+The rise of Big Data and the availability of numerous, diverse specialized data sets means data experts are needed to work across all subject domains, including science, industry, and government, working across the whole data life-cycle, from acquisition, cleansing and exploration to analysis, visualization, and communication.
 This is the domain of the Data Scientist.

 - August 10, 2020

 The first year of the program has been designed to develop a breadth of foundation skills required by data scientists.
 During this year of study, students will develop programming, mathematical, networking and data management skills alongside research and project management.

 During the second year of study, students will further develop their programming and software development skills.
 They will also explore statistical tools and techniques for data analysis and explore NoSQL data storage technologies.

 In their final year, students will gain practical experience in big data analytics and data visualisation and develop applications using machine learning principles.
 This year also includes the opportunity to develop domain-specific practical expertise, exploring the data requirements of the industry sectors of Oil and Gas, Engineering and Information Technology, or society-related sectors of Government and Healthcare.